bcgov/Technology-Code-of-Practice/README.md

 [Note that some of these will need to be moved to #5 if the suggested reorganization is accepted]

-There are several technology resources and common government platforms available to all government organisations.
+There are several technology resources and common government platforms available to all government organizations.

 Communities